-The financial provision for landfill capping and aftercare costs was reviewed in the year and discounted in accordance with IAS 37, this resulted in a total discounted provision of £717,511 (2019/20 £783,840).
-An amount of £526,078 (2019/20 £458,528) has been offset against this provision resulting in a net discounted provision of £191,433 (2019/20 £325,312).
+The financial provision for landfill capping and aftercare costs was reviewed in the year and discounted in accordance with IAS 37, this resulted in a total discounted provision of £551,989 (2020/21 £717,511).
+An amount of £348,267 (2020/21 £526,078) has been offset against this provision resulting in a net discounted provision of £203,720 (2020/21 £191,433).

 In accordance with IAS 37, the provision is based on the percentage utilisation of the site which is currently 100%, no change from previous year.
-This is in line with the current management position that the site is currently filled and closed but will be "mothballed" for a number of years with the potential for re-opening to fill cell 4 should the need arise.
-A review undertaken by WDR & RT Taggart resulted in a reduction in the number of years the site is predicted to require aftercare.
+This is in line with the current management position that the site is currently filled and has been capped/closed since March 2020.
+A review undertaken by WDR & RT Taggart resulted in a reduction in the number of years the site is predicted to require aftercare to 19 years.
 The previous review in 2014 was based on an aftercare period of 60 years which was the standard at the time and the period recommended by the NIEA.
-The most recent modelling has estimated a revised aftercare period of 19 years for Tullyvar.
-The Northern Ireland Environment Agency have reviewed Tullyvar's financial provision for landfill capping and aftercare costs in line with its paper "Financial Provision for waste management activities in NI" and have confirmed they are comfortable with the current provision.

 Golder Associates previously reviewed the site gas generation potential and modelled the income projection.
 Their model has been reviewed by management to reflect more recent actual gas generation and income figures.
-The future projected discounted gas income is £526,078 over the next 7 years (2019/20 £458,528), this is accounted for in the measurement of the provision for aftercare costs in line with accounting policy at note 1.
+The future projected discounted gas income is £348,269 over the next 6 years (2020/21 £526,078).

-The value of Fermanagh and Omagh District Council's investment in Tullyvar is £1,957k (2019/20: £2,115k) which represents half of Tullyvar's net assets employed and is broken down as follows:
+The value of Fermanagh and Omagh District Council's investment in Tullyvar is £1,841k (2020/21: £1,957k) which represents half of Tullyvar's net assets employed and is broken down as follows: